UniBreakfast/web-dev-knowledge-graph/requirements/layout-markup.md

 Normally `article` should present one node at a time, that node considered "current".
 There should be a heading with the node name and a description below.
 Floating to the right there should be a vertical group of three buttons: "Edit Node", "Delete Node" and "Add Link".

 Below the description there should be a list of links to other nodes.
 Each link should be represented by a button (label with hidden radio button) with the node name prefixed with direction (incoming/outgoing/two-way) shown with arrows.
 Arrows should be added based on the corresponding class (`incoming`, `outgoing`, `two-way`) Buttons should be placed next to each other, but should wrap to the next line if there is not enough space.
 They should be aligned to the right.
+If there are no linked nodes at the moment there should be a paragraph with a message "No links to other nodes yet".
+List/paragraph display mode should be controlled with a hidden invisible checkbox before it.

 Alternatively (if no node is currently selected) there should be a vertical list of nodes represented with list items holding a header with the node name, followed by a description.
 Each node item should have a vertically stacked block floating to the right with a "Go to Node" button and counters for incoming/outgoing links shown with arrows next to the numbers.

 Lastly (if there's no nodes at all) `article` should show a paragraph with a message "No nodes in the graph.
 Add some using the 'Add Node' button in the top left corner".

-Article display mode should be controlled with the hidden invisible radio buttons before it.
+Article display mode should be controlled with the hidden invisible radio buttons before it, and there should be three modes: `current`, `many`, `message`.

 [Back to top](#page-layout-markup-requirements)